Home » Job Description » Drilling Rig Personnel Organization In Oil & Gas

 From Drilling Rig Crew Organization Chart

 The next man in line under the rig driller is the derrickman.
 He has enough experience to help or relieve the driller.
-During a pipe tripping out of the hole, he will work in the drilling derrick or rig mast racking the stands of drill pipe, drill collars, Heavy weight drill pipes & Bottom hole assembly.
+During a pipe tripping out of the hole, he will work in the drilling derrick or rig mast, racking the stands of drill pipe, drill collars, Heavy weight drill pipes & bottom hole assembly.
 At other times, he may be servicing the mud and mud equipment.

-Check Also Derrick Man Job Vacancies
+Check Also Derrick Man’s Job Vacancies

 Roughneck Personnel In Oil Drilling Rigs.